Transparent-Audio/transparentmeta/README.md

 If you have any pressing questions or issues, please write to Transparent Audio's CTO Valerio Velardo at valerio@transparentaudio.ai.

-The best way to get support or suggest requests is by joining the [Transparent Audio Discord](https://discord.gg/pE9yRt7b9N)
+The best way to get support or request features is by joining the [Transparent Audio Discord](https://discord.gg/pE9yRt7b9N)